ThomasDCarney/Stargate-JaffaHelmet/README.md

 ![Horus Reference](images/references/Reference-Horus.jpg)

-I try not to rely or dwell on the source material too much though as screen accuracy isn't the main focus (given skills, budget, time, etc) or even possible.
+I try not to rely or dwell on the source material too much though as screen accuracy isn't the main focus (given skills, budget, time, etc.) or even possible.
 So if you're following along with this, my goal is to keep things somewhat generic.
 Do the best with what you have available and make notes on what to change/do better next time.

 ### Note

-Rather than starting from scratch, we based things on an Instructable titled [Animatronic Stargate Helmet](http://www.instructables.com/id/Animatronic-Stargate-helmet/) by the user Honus.
+**Rather than starting from scratch, we based things on an Instructable titled [Animatronic Stargate Helmet](http://www.instructables.com/id/Animatronic-Stargate-helmet/) by the user Honus.
 We've made several tweaks, for instance opting to build it out of EVA Foam instead of paper craft.
-Mechanically however, everything is identical or works with Honus's tutorial.
-So for specific construction details, please check that out.
+Mechanically however, everything is identical or works with Honus' tutorial.
+So for specific construction details, please check that out.**

 ## The Goal Here

-If you start with Honus's Arduino sketch, movements happen at regular intervals.
+If you start with Honus' Arduino sketch, movements happen at regular intervals.
 The program loops about, telling each servo to reposition and then delays for a set interval.
 Not bad in a pinch or for testing but we'd like some interactivity.